mindrash/metadevil/README.md

     ]
 }
 ```

+## technologies
+- Python - for instance creation including metadata and image rendering
+- IPFS - for this project off chain is best
+- Hardhat - wrestled with truffle and brownie on some things and hardhat won
+- Node - for contract and minting
+- Polygon - wanted to go side chain for cost considerations, but not sold that this was the best idea

 ## final analysis
 Once officially minted, some will be selected and analayzed to describe how metadevil arrived at the final piece based on the domain metadata.